Hornets set 3-pointer records in win over Bulls

 Overall, the Hornets were 23-for-44 from long distance, with the 23 treys also representing a franchise record.
 Washington's point total was the most by a Hornets rookie in an NBA debut.
 Washington had 17 first-half points, aided by five 3-pointers.

-Devonte' Graham poured in 23 points and Bacon finished with 22 for the Hornets.
+Devonte' Graham poured in 23 points (6-for-7 on 3-pointers) and Bacon finished with 22 for the Hornets.
 Marvin Williams added 17 points (sinking five 3-pointers) and Cody Zeller contributed 15 points and 12 rebounds.
-For Chicago, Lauri Markkanen pumped in 35 points, and Thaddeus Young and Coby White both notched 17 points.
-Zach LaVine had 16.
+For Chicago, Lauri Markkanen pumped in 35 points with 17 rebounds, and Thaddeus Young and Coby White both notched 17 points off the bench.
+Zach LaVine had 16 points, six rebounds and seven assists.

 The Hornets led 63-55 at halftime, but the Bulls surged in front midway through the third quarter.
 Reserve guard Kris Dunn scored five straight points as the Bulls broke a tie with an 11-1 fourth-quarter run.